Friday, December 10, 2021

 Saturday 1330-1400 UTC 15770 kHz WRMI Florida

-“This is a Music Show” Most of the show is a music show, but the host transmits some MFSK text and image near the end of the broadcast.
-It’s transmitted on WRMI, Thursdays at 0200-0300 UTC on 5850 kHz (Wednesday evening in the Americas) and a new time also on WRMI, Wednesdays at 2100-2200 UTC on 7780 kHz (aimed towards Europe) .
-Also look for a waterfall ID at the beginning of the show. firstname.lastname@example.org . www.twitter.com/ThisIsAMusicSho/ @ThisIsAMusicSho
+“This is a Music Show” Most of the show is a music show, but the host transmits some MFSK-64 text and image near the end of the broadcast.
+It’s transmitted on WRMI, Thursdays at 0200-0300 UTC on 5850 kHz (Wednesday evening in the Americas).
+Also look for a waterfall ID at the beginning of the show. email@example.com www.twitter.com/ThisIsAMusicSho/ @ThisIsAMusicSho https://thisisamusicshow.com

 New York and Pennsylvania NBEMS nets.
-Most weekends, as KD9XB, I check in to the New York NBEMS (Narrow Band Emergency Messaging Software) net Saturday at 1200 UTC on 3584 kHz USB, and the Pennsylvania NBEMS net Sunday at 1200 UTC on 3583 kHz USB (with out-of-state check-ins now starting at 1130 UTC).
+Most weekends, as KD9XB, I check in to the New York NBEMS (Narrow Band Emergency Messaging Software) net Saturday at 1200 UTC on 3584 kHz USB, and the Pennsylvania NBEMS net Sunday at 1230 UTC on 3583 kHz USB.
 Check-ins are usually in Thor 22, and messages are in MFSK32.
 Messages generally use the Flmsg add-on to Fldigi.
-If you are a radio amateur in eastern North America, feel free to check in.
+If you are a radio amateur in eastern North America, feel free to check-in.
 Outside the region, use an SDR in the eastern USA to tune in and decode.
 You do not need Flmsg to check in, and most of the messages can be read without Flmsg.
-If you can decode the net, send me an email to email@example.com , or tweet to @SWRadiogram , and I will let them know you are tuned in.
-USEast NBEMS Net: Please also note the USEast NBEMS Net, Wednesdays 2300 UTC (7 pm EDT) on 3536 kHz USB.
+If you can decode the net, send me an email to firstname.lastname@example.org , or tweet to @SWRadiogram, and I will let them know you are tuned in.
+USEast NBEMS Net: Please also note the USEast NBEMS Net, Thursdays 0000 UTC (Wednesdays 7 pm EST) on 3536 kHz USB.

 Thanks for your reception reports!